minho42/blog/public/2024-02-13-mdx/index.md

 - I don't need to use `.mdx` extension in order to use MDX.

-### Todo

-- Check out other parts of Dan's code
-- Check out how other people do what I already think I know

 ## Errors encountered

 1. [Async Server Component TypeScript Error](https://nextjs.org/docs/app/building-your-application/configuring/typescript#async-server-component-typescript-error)